citta-lab/react/README.md

 })
 ```

+### REACT by Examples:

-#### 19. Example App with State and handlerMethods
+#### 1. Example App with State and handlerMethods
 ---------------------------------------------------
-Example showws how we can display and update the state value using two way data binding also not mutate the state directly.
+Example shows how we can display and update the state value using two way data binding also not mutate the state directly.
 For simplicity person component used in main component is not show ( which will shows card with text area where you can have two way data ).

 ```jsx
 import React, { Component } from 'react';